netmanthan/shopperPro/README.md

 ### Contributing

-Will using for this the same guidelines from Erpnext
+Will using for this the same guidelines from sparrow

 1. [Issue Guidelines](https://github.com/netmanthan/sparrow/wiki/Issue-Guidelines)
 2. [Pull Request Requirements](https://github.com/netmanthan/sparrow/wiki/Contribution-Guidelines)